 - Tempered glass is stronger than regular and, for your safety, it will fracture into small relatively harmless pieces if...

-- Made from an anodized aluminum frame it is easy to maintain and has built-in corrosion resistance.
+- Made from a rust-free aluminum frame, it is easy to maintain and has built-in corrosion resistance.

 Measuring your RV window has a lot to do with the type of RV window replacement.